omega8cc/boa/docs/MAJORUPGRADE.md

 Servers running Debian Jessie or Debian Stretch must auto-upgrade to Devuan Chimaera first -- they cannot run the auto-upgrade to Devuan Daedalus.
 Once on Chimaera, they can auto-upgrade to Devuan Daedalus.

-## HOW-TO: Launch Classic Major OS Upgrade
+## How To: Launch Classic Major OS Upgrade

 You can easily upgrade your BOA system from any supported Debian or Devuan version, starting with Debian Jessie, to any supported newer version.